-Trade receivables are recognised initially at fair value and subsequently measured at amortised cost, less provision for impairment vii) Cash and cash equivalents viii) Provisions, contingent liabilities and contingent assets
+Trade receivables are recognised initially at fair value and subsequently measured at amortised cost, less provision for impairment.

+vii) Cash and cash equivalents

 Cash and cash equivalent in the balance sheet comprise cash at banks and on hand and short-term deposits with an original maturity of three months or less, which are subject to an insignificant risk of changes in value.